 These are 5 very basic examples which in no way encompasses the entirety of the issue.

-I don’t think any one plastic product is to blame.
-There are just to many variations.
+I don’t think anyone plastic product is to blame.
+There are just too many variations.
 One thing is for sure, we all need to do better.
 The optimist in me says that people aren’t intentionally throwing trash into the lakes, but carelessness is more to blame.

-We believe that learning about the problems is good first step.
-As we grow we hope to educate more people on the issues.
-We will also be investing in our process, and continue to search for new and creative ways to make sure that are efforts are having a lasting effect on our Great Lakes.
+We believe that learning about the problems is a good first step.
+As we grow we hope to educate more people about the issues.
+We will also be investing in our process, and continue to search for new and creative ways to make sure that our efforts are having a lasting effect on our Great Lakes.